pingcap/docs/tidb-cloud/tidb-cloud-poc.md

 > **Note:**
 >
 > - For information about character collations supported by TiDB Cloud, see [Migrate from MySQL-Compatible Databases](/tidb-cloud/migrate-data-into-tidb.md).
 Understanding how your data is stored originally will be very helpful.
-> - Data import on the **Data Import Task** page does not generate additional billing fees.
+> - Data import on the **Data Import** page does not generate additional billing fees.

 ## Step 6.
 Run your workload and evaluate results